7 The guts of the dispRity package

 7.3 The dispRity object content

-The functions above are utilities to easily and safely access different elements in the dispRity object.
-Alternatively, of course, each elements can be accessed manually.
-Here is an explanation on how it works.
 The dispRity object is a list of two to four elements, each of which are detailed below:

-The dispRity object is loosely based on C structure objects.
-In fact, it is composed of one unique instance of a matrix (the multidimensional space) upon which the metric function is called via “pointers” to only a certain number of elements and/or dimensions of this matrix.
 This allows for: (1) faster and easily tractable execution time: the metric functions are called through apply family function and can be parallelised; and (2) a really low memory footprint: at any time, only one matrix is present in the R environment rather than multiple copies of it for each subset.

 7.3.1 $matrix

-This is the multidimensional space, stored in the R environment as a matrix object.
-It requires row names but not column names.
 By default, if the row names are missing, dispRity function will arbitrarily generate them in numeric order (i.e. rownames(matrix) <- 1:nrow(matrix)).
-This element of the dispRity object is never modified.

 7.3.2 $call

 This element contains the information on the dispRity object content.
-It is a list that can contain the following:

-• $call$disparity: this is a list containing one element, $metric, that is a list containing the different functions passed to the metric argument in dispRity.
-These are call elements and get modified each time the dispRity function is used (the first element is the first metric(s), the second, the second metric(s), etc.).
+$call$disparity: this is alistcontaining one element,$metric, that is alistcontaining the different functions passed to themetricargument indispRity.
+These arecallelements and get modified each time thedispRityfunction is used (the first element is the first metric(s), the second, the second metric(s), etc.).

 7.3.3 $subsets